-- 3. Follow Up Activity: Name Tree After reading the story again, introduce the craft.
 Explain, We are going to make our own coconut trees today.
 We're going to decorate our trees with the letters in our names.
 Show the children an example.
-Guide students through the steps: - a.
-Create coconut trees with construction paper.
-Glue the tree to a larger piece of paper. - b.
+Guide students through the steps:

+- a.
+Glue the tree parts to a larger piece of paper. - b.
 Put the letters in their names on their coconut trees.
-Explain, These are the letters in your name.Depending on age and exposure to letters, you can encourage children to put the letters in the correct order, or just place them randomly. - c.
+Explain, These are the letters in your name.
+Depending on age and exposure to letters, you can encourage children to put the letters in the correct order, or just place them randomly. - c.
 Decorate the tree and scene further, if desired.

-For the Teacher: Preview Feast for 10
+Preview Feast for 10